tiernano/www.tiernanotoole.ie_hugo/content/post/auto-deploying-to-multiple-servers-with-github-and-webhooks.md

 {{< gist tiernano 005f0211787de9ec73a683d84a7d81ce >}}

-Then, its just a matter of running the file:
+The repo should already be cloned into the folder, `/var/www/localfolder` and your web server should be pointing at that also.
+Then, its just a matter of running the command:

 `./webhook --hooks github.json --verbose`